 When architects or restoration specialists must survey historical buildings, remote measurement helps them ensure the structures’ continued integrity.
 Photogrammetry allows these teams to develop 3D maps, typically generating elevation drawings at scales of 1:20, 1:50 and 1:100, without touching or damaging the architectural features.

-Work With the Experts at Take-Off Professionals for Photogrammetry Services
+Connect with Take-Off Professionals for Specialized Photogrammetry Services

 To see the benefits of reliable 3D imaging in your next construction project, partner with TOPS.